sipeki/sfia2-colourpicker/README.md

 - Test and compile a list of required packages to be installed for the micros services at each sprint epoch epic by running the services locally from the terminal by creating a virtual environment with Python Venv.
 - To stop cached files be pushed to github and docker hub create .gitignore and .dockerignore

+# Future Implementation

+- Database for table of synonyms and colours.
+Enabling users to add their own colour and synonyms.
+- Record user name and mood they are in at that moment.
+The mood will set what type of synonym to combine with colour.
+- Visualize the colour generated.
+- Skin the website to be more visually appealing.
+-Micro service that has been modified will have its Docker image regenerated and the Micros Service update in the swarm.
+- Run the database for persistent data as a part of the Socker Swarm